ykcchong/OpenSpliceAI/docs/source/content/quick_start_guide/index.rst

 |

+.. _quick-start_home:

 Quick Start Guide
 =================

 OpenSpliceAI offers three primary workflows:

 1. **Predict**: Use pre-trained models to directly predict splice sites from DNA sequences.
+No training is required.
 2. **Train from Scratch**: Build your own model by creating datasets and training from scratch.
 3. **Transfer Learning**: Adapt an existing (e.g., human-trained) model to a new species or dataset.